deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 the OpenStack command-line tool (`openstack endpoint list`).

 ## Login
-The Bielefeld cloud site supports login using Elixir AAI via OpenID Connect or default Keystone credentials.
+The Bielefeld cloud site supports login using LifeScience AAI via OpenID Connect or default Keystone credentials.
-Using Elixir AAI is the preferred way for all cloud users and the only way for non-cloud users not working at Bielefeld university.
+Using LifeScience AAI is the preferred way for all cloud users and the only way for non-cloud users not working at Bielefeld university.